ammaruddin/Stageless-Payload/README.md

 # Stageless Payload Lab

+⚠️ Disclaimer: This project is strictly for educational and ethical hacking purposes done at University under legal professor guidance.
+Unauthorized use of these techniques is illegal.

 This repository contains my midterm lab report for the **Stageless Payload Lab** conducted during my cybersecurity coursework.

 ---